guardhunt/all_projects/README.md

 # senior_project
-One of my senior projects -- See README file
+One of my senior projects